 Our Playgroups each receive around $1,000 per year Early Childhood Education funding from the MoE, which covers the essential expenses for this service.

-Donations qualify for donation tax credits (tuition fees and international student fees not eligible) and generally one third of all donations can be claimed back at the end of each tax year.
+Donations qualify for donation tax credits (tuition fees and international student fees not eligible).
+NZ taxpayers can usually claim back one third of their donations as a Donation Tax Credit at the end of each tax year.
 Office staff can provide information and IR forms for tax credit claims.